EG-easy/mwb2sqlz/README.md

 ## MySQL Workbench To Sequelize
-This is a tool to convert from MySQL Workbench file to Sequelize Migration files.
+This is a tool to convert from MySQL Workbench file to Sequelize Model files.

 *requirement*
 - docker